qemc-algorithm/qemc-qiskit/README.md

 ex.execute_export(num_samples=3, export_path="DATA_PATH_OF_YOUR_CHOICE")
 ```

-`QEMCExecuter` framework allos for a nested, multi-configuration execution of QEMC.
+`QEMCExecuter` framework allows for a nested, multi-configuration execution of QEMC.
 Data will be saved in a logical nested way for each configuration combination.